Henrik Lund-Nielsen

 Henrik Lund-Nielsen (born 3 February 1965) is a Danish business executive and serial-entrepreneur.
 He is the founder of COBOD International A/S, one of the leading suppliers of 3D construction printers globally.
 Lund-Nielsen is an investor and founder of several Danish growth companies mainly within the 3D printing, and other technology based industries.

 Career

-Henrik Lund-Nielsen is mostly known from his latest role as founder of COBOD International A/S, a global leading company within 3D construction printing constantly making headlines in the construction and 3D printing press.
+Henrik Lund-Nielsen is mostly known from his role as founder of COBOD International A/S, a global leading company within 3D construction printing.